 - 5.34 If you have been studying module(s) on a standalone basis and decide that you would like to start counting your module credit towards a qualification, you may do so at any time.
 The qualification must be available for registration or declaration, you must satisfy any specified entry requirements, and you must be able to complete the qualification within any specified time limit.
-If you are a module-only Student and have not yet chosen your next module, go to your Study Record page on StudentHome and click on 'choose next modules'.
-Alternatively, contact your Student Support Team for guidance. - 5.35 If you want to declare or register for a qualification and count module credit towards that qualification, or wish to remove modules from a registered or declared qualification, you should contact your Student Support Team by phone, letter or email.
-Your request will take effect within 5 working days of the date on which the Student Support Team receive your request. - 5.36 For all students, if you are enrolled for a module that you wish to continue to study, but you want to cancel your qualification registration or declaration, you may do so and opt to study the module on a standalone basis unless that module is unavailable for standalone study.
+If you are studying modules on a standalone basis and have not yet chosen your next module, go to your Study Record page on StudentHome and click on 'choose next modules'.
+Alternatively, contact your Student Support Team for guidance. - 5.35 If you want to declare or register for a qualification and count module credit towards that qualification, or wish to remove modules from a registered undergraduate or declared postgraduate qualification, you should contact your Student Support Team by phone, letter or email.
+Your request will take effect within five working days of the date on which the Student Support Team receive your request. - 5.36 If you are enrolled for a module that you wish to continue to study, but you want to cancel your qualification registration or declaration, you may do so and opt to study the module on a standalone basis unless that module is unavailable for standalone study.
 You may also exclude an individual module you are studying from your qualification unless it forms a compulsory part of that qualification.
-You should check this will not have an impact on the way your module is funded or affect any other funding you may be receiving directly. - 5.37 If you are paying an undergraduate UK fee or postgraduate Northern Ireland fee with a tuition fee loan and remove the module from your qualification, The Open University will require an alternative payment method for the module fee; as you will no longer be eligible for the loan.
-If you are paying an England or Wales postgraduate fee for a module and are receiving a postgraduate loan and remove the module from your qualification you will no longer be eligible to receive the loan.
-You must contact your Student Support Team to make this change.
+You should check this will not have an impact on the way your module is funded or affect any other funding you may be receiving directly.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025